sohjnthn/sohjnthn.github.io/README.md

 The images needs to be in the local assets folder, and need to be renamed such that whitespace characters are replaced with underscore character, and capital letters/alphabets need to be changed to small letters.

 Would work on this for the local build.

+Update:

+Google - Gemini provided the process which would not need to use the free EAS Android build to generate the .apk file.
+This is the Android application with the non-default application logo; and the non-default splash screen (the screen when the application is loading for the first time).

+Based on resolving serious security issue for incorrectly hotlinking sohjnthn.github.io Tips webpage images to non-Google Studio Android application, after the App.tsx and assets folder's image file renaming, Google - Gemini advised to:

+NOT TO RUN "npm audit fix --force"

+[1] CLEAR CACHE, AND START METRO:

+1) "git checkout package.json package-lock.json" twice, which ensured that both files have the original, restored numbers of code lines

+2) "npm install" once

+, without the double quotation marks

+3) "npx expo start -c" once

+4) Press a for android

+Restart this process if local build fails due to missing assets folder image file

+MAKE SURE NO CRASHES; AND NO UI ISSUES FOR TAB SWITCHING NAVIGATION, AND FOR CLICKING ON TOOLS

+=

+[2] TEST DEBUG BUILD if [1] passes

+npx expo run:Android

+=

+[3] TEST RELEASE BUILD if [1], and [2] pass

+Press Ctrl+C (keyboard combination)

+cd android

+./gradlew assembleRelease

+Go to android/app/build/outputs/apk/release/app-release.apk

+The Google Drive weblink is https://drive.google.com/file/d/1oyytVlg49VT8RT_5PTcGEcpLuwTCx2mE/view?usp=sharing